MatthewReid854/reliability/docs/Fitting a specific distribution to data.rst

 .. image:: images/Fit_Weibull_3P_right_cens.png

-As a second example, we will fit a Gamma_2P distribution to some partially left censored data.
+As a final example, we will fit a Gamma_2P distribution to some partially left censored data.
 To provide a comparison of the fitting accuracy as the number of samples increases, we will do the same experiment with varying sample sizes.
+The results highlight that the accuracy of the fit is proportional to the amount of samples, so you should always try to obtain more data if possible.

 .. code:: python